praw-dev/asyncpraw/docs/getting_started/authentication.rst

 <https://www.reddit.com/prefs/apps/>`_ an application of the appropriate type
 on Reddit.

-If your app does not require a user context, it is :ref:`read-only <read_only_application>`.
+If your application does not require a user context, it is :ref:`read-only <read_only_application>`.

 Async PRAW supports the flows that each of these applications can use.
-The following table defines which tables can use which flows:
+The following table defines which application types can use which flows:

 .. rst-class:: center_table_items